-Behaviour interventions seek to improve achievement by reducing challenging behaviour.
+Behaviour interventions seek to improve achievement by reducing challenging behaviour in school.
 This entry covers interventions aimed at reducing a variety of behaviours, from low-level disruption to aggression, violence, bullying, substance abuse and general anti-social activities.
 The interventions themselves can be split into three broad categories:

-Approaches such as improving teachers’ behaviour management and students’ cognitive and social skills seem to be equally effective.
+Approaches such as improving teachers’ behaviour management and students’ cognitive and social skills are both effective, on average.

 In an Australasian context, the majority of studies on the impact of behaviour interventions focus on students’ behaviour and wellbeing rather than student achievement.
 The majority of the studies focus on bullying and the effectiveness of interventions to reduce bullying.